joakim-brannstrom/dextool/plugin/mutate/doc/design/mutations.md

 The intention is to be at least equivalent to a coverage tools report for decision/condition coverage.

-[@thesis1] name this mutation operator as DCC.
+[@thesis1] names this mutation operator DCC.

-The difference between DCC and DCR is that the *bomb* for case statements is replaced by statement deletion in DCR.
-The intention is to require the test suite to *prove* that it verifies the behavior and not just visit the branch.
+The difference between DCC and DCR is that DCR ignores introducing any mutants in case branches.
+DCR instead focus on only D/C and relies on the fact that there are other mutant operators that can e.g. delete statements (SDL) or change them.

 ### Decision Coverage